 Nobody likes to continuously live in a limited space.
 Moreover, guinea pigs love to exercise.
-This is why you need to offer them at least a little bit of time every day to run around in your house in order to get some exercise.
+This is why you need to offer them at least a little bit of your time every day to run around in your house in order to get some exercise.

-This is kind of a ‘special’ way of having your friend feel good.
-A lot of diseases and infection depress your little pig.
-He might look depressed for no reason, but if nothing of the things I’ve mentioned before don’t work, he is probably sick.
+This is kind of a ‘special’ way of having your guinea pig feel good.
+A lot of diseases and infections depress your little pig.
+He might look depressed for no reason, but if nothing of the things we’ve mentioned above don’t work, it is probably sick.

-After recovering, your guinea pet will be happy again, and one day, he could feel like he was never sick.
-Just do both of you a favor and take him to the vet when he looks like he could need that visit.
+After recovering, your guinea pet will be happy again.
+Just do both of you a favor and take it to the vet when the guinea pig looks like it could need that visit.

 Generally speaking, it is not difficult at all to make a pet happy.
 Particularly, guinea pigs are even more susceptible to feeling good when they are given what they need.

-The most important things you can offer to a pet (to a friend, ultimately) are your time and your energy.
-I’m not absurd: not all of your time and energy, but at least a little bit of them.
-This is the only way your guinea pig can figure out they can trust you and love you back.
+The most important things you can offer to a guinea pig are your time and your energy.
+We are not being absurd, not all of your time and energy, but at least a little bit for them.
+This is the only way your guinea pigs can figure out that they can trust you and love you back.